intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	Some kinds of allocations don't invoke the OOM killer.
 	Caller could retry them differently, return into userspace as -ENOMEM or silently ignore in cases like disk readahead.

+  memory.max.nonblock
+        This is the same limit as memory.max but have different behaviour for the writer of this interface.
+The program setting the limit will not trigger reclaim synchronously and/or trigger the oom-kill if the usage is higher than the limit and let the processes in the target cgroup to trigger reclaim and/or get oom-killed on hitting their max limit.

   memory.reclaim
 	A write-only nested-keyed file which exists for all cgroups.